The City of Lost Children

-The City of Lost Children (La Cité des enfants perdus) is a 1995 science fantasy film directed by Marc Caro and Jean-Pierre Jeunet, written by Jeunet and Gilles Adrien, and starring Ron Perlman.
+The City of Lost Children (La Cité des enfants perdus) is a 1995 fantasy film directed by Marc Caro and Jean-Pierre Jeunet, written by Jeunet and Gilles Adrien, and starring Ron Perlman.
 An international co-production of companies from France, Germany, and Spain, the film is stylistically related to the previous and subsequent Jeunet films, Delicatessen (1991) and Amélie (2001).

-The musical score was composed by Angelo Badalamenti, with costumes designed by Jean Paul Gaultier.
+The musical score was composed by Angelo Badalamenti with costumes designed by Jean Paul Gaultier.
 It was entered into the 1995 Cannes Film Festival.

 Plot

 Krank (Daniel Emilfork), a highly intelligent but malicious being created by a vanished scientist, is unable to dream, which causes him to age prematurely.
-At his lair on an abandoned oil rig (which he shares with the scientist's other creations: six childish clones, a dwarf named Martha, and a brain in a vat named Irvin) he uses a dream-extracting machine to steal dreams from children.
-The children are kidnapped for him from a nearby port city by a cyborg cult called the Cyclops, whom in exchange he supplies with mechanical eyes and ears.
+At his lair on an abandoned oil rig (which he shares with the scientist's other creations: six childish clones, a dwarf named Martha, and a brain in a vat named Irvin), he uses a dream-extracting machine to steal dreams from children.
+The children are kidnapped for him from a nearby port city by a cyborg cult called "the Cyclops"; in exchange, he supplies them with mechanical eyes and ears.
 Among the kidnapped is Denrée (Joseph Lucien), the adopted little brother of carnival strongman One (Ron Perlman).

 After the carnival manager is stabbed by a mugger, One is hired by a criminal gang of orphans (run by a pair of conjoined twins called "the Octopus") to help them steal a safe.
 The theft is successful, but the safe is lost in the harbor when One is distracted by seeing Denrée's kidnappers.
 He, together with one of the orphans, a little girl called Miette (Judith Vittet), follows the Cyclops and infiltrates their headquarters, but they are captured and sentenced to execution.
 Meanwhile, the Octopus orders circus performer Marcello (Jean-Claude Dreyfus) to return One to them.
 He uses his trained fleas, which inject a poison capsule that causes mindless aggression, to turn the Cyclops guards against each other.
 While Marcello is rescuing One, Miette falls into the harbor and sinks, seemingly drowned, but an amnesiac diver living beneath the harbor rescues her.

 Miette leaves the diver's lair to find One and Marcello both drowning their sorrows in a bar.
 Upon seeing Miette alive, the remorseful Marcello lets One leave with her.
 However, the Octopus confronts them on the pier, and uses Marcello's stolen fleas to turn One against Miette.
 A spectacular chain of events triggered by one of Miette's tears leads to a ship crashing into the pier before One can throttle her.
 Marcello arrives and sets the fleas on the Octopus, allowing One and Miette to escape to continue searching for Denrée.